Tangle-tree duality in abstract separation systems: Introduction

 \medbreak

 In one of their seminal papers on graph minors~\cite{GMX}, Robertson and Seymour introduced a very different way to capture high cohesion somewhere in a graph, which they call {\em tangles\/}.
 The basic idea behind these is as follows.
-Given a concrete HCS $X$ in a graph~$G$ and a low-order separation, \footnote{A {\em separation\/} of~$G$ is a pair~$\{A,B\}$ of vertex sets such that $G = G[A]\cup G[B]$.
-Its {\em order\/} is the number~$|A\cap B|$.} most of~$X$ will lie on one of its two sides: otherwise $X$ could not be highly cohesive. \footnote{The exact way how to make this precise will depend on the type of HCS that $X$ represents.
-For example, if $X$ is a complete minor then its branch sets either all meet~$A$ or all meet~$B$.
-If~$X$ is a large subdivided grid~$H$, then one of the sets $A,B$ will contain most of its branch vertices: there cannot be many in $A$ as well as many in~$B$, since any two large sets of branch vertices can be joined in~$H$, and hence in~$G$, by more than $|A\cap B|$ disjoint paths if $H$ is large.} In this way~$X$, whatever it is, {\em orients\/} each of the low-order separations of~$G$ towards one of its sides, the side that contains most of~$X$.
+Given a concrete HCS $X$ in a graph~$G$ and a low-order separation, \COMMENT{} most of~$X$ will lie on one of its two sides: otherwise $X$ could not be highly cohesive. \COMMENT{} In this way~$X$, whatever it is, {\em orients\/} each of the low-order separations of~$G$ towards one of its sides, the side that contains most of~$X$.
 These orientations of all the low-order separations will be `consistent' in various ways, since they all point towards~$X$: no two of them, for example, will point away from each other.

 Robertson and Seymour~\cite{GMX} noticed that these orientations of all the low-order separations of~$G$ captured most of what they needed to know about~$X$.
 Consequently, they defined a {\em tangle of order~$k$} in a graph as a way to orient all its separations of order~$<k$, consistently in some precise sense not relevant here.\looseness=-1